Dishwasher Smelling of Burned or Melted Plastic? Solved

 How to Get Rid of the Burning Plastic Smell Coming From Your Dishwasher

-Sometimes we don’t take precautions and accidents happen.
-So, what do you do when plastic melted in the dishwasher and now everything smells?
+Sometimes we don’t take precautions, and accidents happen.
+So, what do you do when plastic melts in the dishwasher, and everything smells?

-Here are 5 steps on how to get a burnt plastic smell out of your dishwasher.
+Here are 5 steps to get a melted plastic smell out of your dishwasher.

 #1 Ventilate